Distinguishing Features of this opportunity are…

 A) License to practice as a Professional Engineer (PE) in New York State; OR

-B) A Master’s Degree in Engineering with two (2) years of experience in environmental health activities; OR
+B) Possession of a Master’s Degree in Engineering with two (2) years of experience in environmental health activities; OR

-C) Possession of a Bachelor’s degree in engineering, and at least three (3) years of experience in environmental health activities;
+C) Possession of a Bachelor’s degree in Engineering, and at least three (3) years of full time hands on experience in environmental health activities.

 The minimum qualifications for Public Health positions are mandated under New York State Health Code, Rules and Regulations (NYCRR) Title 10, Part 11.